Prime Minister Scott Morrison has made an early morning visit today to the Governor-General* to officially call the 2019 election*.

 HOUSE OF REPRESENTATIVES

-There are 150 members elected to the House of Representatives — one for each of Australia’s 150 electorates*.
+There will be 151 members elected to the House of Representatives — one for each of Australia’s 151 electorates*.
+This number has increased by one from 150 in past years due to population growth.

 Twelve senators are elected to represent each state and two senators are elected to represent each territory.
 State senators are elected for a period of six years using a system of rotation that ensures that only half the state senators end their term every three years.
 Territory senators are elected for a period of three years at the same time as the members of the House of Representatives and half of the Senate.